 - Speaker: Wesley Oehmig

-- Co-Authors: Jennifer Duffy and Brandon Gabhart
+- Co-Author: Brandon Gabhart

 Since 2007, the City of Cheyenne has practiced water reuse through a system designed to deliver reclaimed water to irrigation users.
 To date, they have recycled approximately 500 acre-ft per year, but long-term supply and demand projections have motivated the expansion of this system to reuse more water and diversify the City's water portfolio.
 This study identified four pathways by which the City could increase its reuse infrastructure and offset the use of additional potable water.
 This implementation plan identified new users and estimated life cycle costs for eight capital projects and two studies.